convertigo/c8oprj-lib-excel/project.md

 # ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/core/images/project_color_16x16.png?raw=true "Project") lib_MicrosoftExcel

-The Microsoft Excel connector for Convertigo
+This is the Microsoft Excel connector for Convertigo platform.
+Install this library to enable writing and reading from Microsoft Excel sheets on Office365 Cloud or local XSLX files for your Convertigo applications.

 # Usage for Office 365